rohit-gupta/MMContrast/APPROVE/README.md

-The dataset contains the following files:
+The dataset contains the following files which provide a list of YouTube videos:

 `math_urls.csv`